jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

   - Examples:
     - Easiest repro: `drivers/crypto/intel/qat/qat_common/adf_cfg.h`
       - Running against `drivers/crypto/intel/qat/qat_common/adf_cfg.c` (note the .c) works, but not `drivers/crypto/intel/qat/qat_common/`. wth
-    - `drivers/scsi/lpfc/`
-      - Actually this one doesn't even work when we run spatch twice at the top-level.
-Only works when running that dir directly. wtf
-      - I did see a "different modification result for ./drivers/scsi/lpfc/lpfc.h" in the logs.
-Maybe different paths to this file result in different results?
-    - `drivers/net/netdevsim/netdevsim.h`
-    - `include/linux/mlx5/driver.h`
-    - `bnxt_re.h` has an event simpler one that wasn't caught
-    - `drivers/net/netdevsim/netdevsim.h` was another

 - Test that this works with `&` and detects that the `i2c_bus` on `dev_entry` should be a `debugfs_node *`